 Managing money and making ends meet when you’re on a low income takes careful organisation.
 So we’ve pulled together some of the best ways to make sure you’re using all the tricks in the book to help you stay in control when you’re on a tight budget.

 Work out your budget

-It can be difficult to change the amount of money you have coming in – but you have much more control over what goes out.
-Your budget shows you where your money’s going, so you can see if there’s anything you can easily cut back on, or shop around for a better deal.
+It can be difficult to increase the amount of money you have coming in, but you have much more control over what goes out.

 Claim all the benefits you’re entitled to

 It’s easier than you might think to check that you’re getting all the benefits you’re entitled to if you’re on a low income.

 We’ve set up the budgeting and saving community Facebook group as a place to share ideas and inspiration for how to be better with our money.
 Request to join hereopens in new window.

 Some benefits are one-off payments to help with a particular set of circumstances like cold weather.